• Homeright arrow

 Implementing Server Action in client components

-We may have client and server components in a Next Js project.
-We may want to use server actions inside the client components.
-Next Js allows us to do that also.
+A Next.js project may have client and server components.
+We may want to use server actions inside the client components, and Next Js allows us to do that as well.

 To invoke a Server Action in a Client Component, create a new file and include the "use server" directive at the start.
 All exported functions in the file will be tagged as Server Actions, which can be utilised in both client and server components: